 It is worth remembering too that government subsidy for the arts in Australia has been in decline over the past ten years.
 Spending on the arts per capita has fallen by 4.9 per cent since 2007-2008, and expenditure as a percentage of GDP sits below the OECD average.
 These are figures from the Australian Academy of the Humanities’ Big Picture report of 2019.

 Just as significant is how negative perceptions about the arts have tended to persist.
-The Australia Council has been tracking trends in public engagement with the arts since 2009, and its latest survey based on responses from nearly 9,000 Australian in 2019 were published recently.
+The Australia Council has been tracking trends in public engagement with the arts since 2009, and its latest survey based on responses from nearly 9,000 Australian in 2019 was published recently.
 Creating Our Future: Results of the National Arts Participation Survey (August 2020) found that while 98% engage with the arts in some way through many different platforms of consumption, 29% of Australians believed “the arts are not really for people like me”.

 This is up from 26% in 2016, and the Australia Council notes in its report that this is a continuing trend.

 Wendy Were, Executive Director, Advocacy and Development at the Council, told The Sydney Morning Herald that she views these figures as showing up an inconsistency.
-On the one hand, arts are an embedded part of a majority of people’s lives, but on the other, there seem to be barriers that prevent them from personally identifying with the arts or pursuing them more actively.
+On the one hand, arts are an embedded part of a majority of people’s lives, but on the other, there seem to be barriers that prevent people from personally identifying with the arts or pursuing them more actively.

 “People are underestimating the degree to which they are engaged with the arts,” Were said.
 “I often talk about arts and culture being the Palmolive of the world, in that you’re soaking in it but you don’t know it.”